 We are an art and ecology based non-profit that stewards the EcoGarden, an organic community permaculture garden at the cusp of Over-the-Rhine and Mount Auburn, Cincinnati.
 You can find our garden at 1718 Main Street and our kitchen at 1636 Main Street.

-Under the leadership of Luke Ebner, Permaganic is currently converting the once farm-style plot in the middle of downtown Cincinnati into a permaculture paradise with fruit trees, native plants, berries and labyrinths.
+Visit us!
+The EcoGarden is open for foragers and visitors at all times of the year.
+Permaganic has transformed the once farm-style plot into a urban permaculture paradise with fruit trees, native plants, berries and labyrinths.
 The garden also includes annual fruits, greens and vegetables.
-The majority of the educational programming occurs at this location.